MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 | `Customer2-dgf1` | `dd-mm-yyTh:m:sZ` |    []    |
 | `Customer1-xcv9` | `dd-mm-yyTh:m:sZ` |    []    |
 | `Customer2-dgf1` | `dd-mm-yyTh:m:sZ` |    []    |

+#### Lambda Context Objects

+In order to make use of this idea of a `tenantID` it is important to realise that there needs to be some way of storing/retrieving the correct `tenantID` parameter and loading it into the running lambda's memory.
+This is where the idea of Lambda context objects comes into play.
+When the Lambda service invokes a function, it passes a context object to the function handler.
+Context objects can be modified to include custom parameters that can then be accessed during run time.
+This is how we'll propagate the `tenantId` from its retrieval point (Lambda Authorizer) to the lambda that directly interacts with the purchase history table.